 Yes, we are based in Greater Manchester, but offer support to anyone in the UK.
 We provide email support if you are overseas.

 You can call us on 0333 009 5071 (charged at local rate) or email us on GM.firstname.lastname@example.org

 We are open to take calls:

 You can leave answerphone messages at other times and we will call you back.
 If we are very busy, you may be asked to leave a message on an answerphone, even during opening hours.

-The Resilience Hub is supporting more than 3300 individuals.
+We are supporting more than 3,300 individuals.
 We offer telephone and email advice and support.
 In addition to asking those open to us to complete some questionnaires to check how they are doing, we also facilitate people into evidenced treatments and therapy close to where they live.
-Where this has been problematic or there have been excessive waiting times then the Resilience Hub can assist so please do get in touch.
+Where this has been problematic or there have been excessive waiting times then we can help, so please do get in touch.

 We have on rare occasions organised or provided direct therapy.